 Dr. Sharma: The two forms of food allergy can definitely can be confusing for children.
 For a child your son’s age, it should be helpful to describe – in simple, non-threatening terms – the differences in how each condition works inside the body.

-For example, for his IgE-mediated allergies to dairy and peanut, you can explain that if he eats those by accident, his body will see them as dangerous and will very quickly cause him to feel very sick in different parts of his body; he might even find it hard to breathe.
+For example, for his IgE-mediated allergies to dairy and peanut, you can explain that if he eats those by accident, his body will see them as dangerous and put up a fight against them.
+This will very quickly cause him to feel very sick in different parts of his body; he might even find it hard to breathe.

 Yet if he eats wheat, soy or another EoE trigger, it’s his esophagus that gets sick and that takes a longer time – hours to days.
 In explaining EoE, it can help to use a drawing, and describe the esophagus as the tube that carries food from the mouth to the stomach.
 In EoE, that tube becomes irritated hours after eating the food, which causes his symptoms, like vomiting, belly pain, or difficulty swallowing.